This course will further your understanding of teenagers and the implications for teaching and learning in the 21st Century classroom.

 You will explore aspects of ‘the teenage brain’, teenage motivation and behaviour and their impact on lesson planning and delivery.

 You will observe and evaluate lessons with teenagers, create activities for working with language and also design tasks for developing skills.
 Towards the end of the course, you will consider the assessment of progress, homework and how to encourage learner autonomy.
 There will also be space to explore diversity, equity, and inclusion.

 Is this course for you?

-Teachers, academic managers and trainers who work in the area of teaching languages to teenagers (13 to 17-year-olds).
+Teachers, academic managers and trainers who work in the area of teaching languages to secondary school-aged learners (11 to 16-year-olds).

 Language Level: B2

 Key differences between teaching teenagers and other age groups

 The ‘teenage brain’, motivation and behaviour and implications for the classroom